v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex1_Manage_Admin_Delegation.md

 11. In your **Edge** browser navigate to **https://portal.office.com**.

-12. You will begin by signing into Microsoft 365 as **Allan Deyoung**.
-In the **Sign-in** window, enter **AllanD@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider).
+12. You will begin by signing into Microsoft 365 as **Debra Berger**.
+In the **Sign-in** window, enter **DebraB@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider).
 In the **Enter password** window, enter the Tenant Password provided by your instructor.
-If you are signed in to another account, sign out and sign back in using **Allan Deyoung** credentials .
+If you are signed in to another account, sign out and sign back in using **Debra Berger's** credentials .

 13. On the **Stay signed in?** window, select the **Don't show this again** check box and then select **Yes**.

 14. If a **Get your work done with Office 365** window appears, select the **X** to close it.

-15. In the **Office 365 Home** page, note how the **Admin** option is not available in the column of app icons on the left side of the screen since Allan was never assigned an administrator role.
+15. In the **Office 365 Home** page, note how the **Admin** option is not available in the column of app icons on the left side of the screen since Debra was never assigned an administrator role.

-16. You will now sign out of Microsoft 365 as Allan.
-In **Microsoft Edge**, at the top right of the **Office 365 home** page, select the user icon for **Allan Deyoung** (the circle in the upper right-hand corner with Allan's picture in it), and in the **Allan Deyoung** window that appears, select **Sign out.**
+16. You will now sign out of Microsoft 365 as Debra.
+In **Microsoft Edge**, at the top right of the **Office 365 home** page, select the user icon for **Debra Berger** (the circle in the upper right-hand corner with Debra's picture in it), and in the **Debra Berger** window that appears, select **Sign out.**

 17. You will now sign into Microsoft 365 as **Lynne Robbins**.
-In your current **Edge** browser tab, it should display a message indicating **Allan, you're signed out now**.
-In this window, it gives you the option of signing back in as Allan, or signing in as a different user.
+In your current **Edge** browser tab, it should display a message indicating **Debra, you're signed out now**.
+In this window, it gives you the option of signing back in as Debra, or signing in as a different user.
 Select **Switch to a different account**, and in the **Email address** field that appears, enter **LynneR@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider) and then select **Sign in**.
 In the **Enter password** window, enter the Tenant Password provided by your instructor.

 18. If a **Get your work done with Office 365** window appears, select the **X** to close it.